 The language about complaints that appears in the bill makes mere allegations actionable offenses.
-A disgruntled neighbor who dislikes his neighbor or simply doesn't like animals could file a complaint resulting in a pet owner being cited and fined for owning an intact pet, without the original complaint ever being substantiated or cited.
+A disgruntled neighbor who dislikes his neighbor or simply doesn't like animals could file a complaint resulting in a pet owner being cited and fined for owning an intact pet, without the original complaint ever being cited or substantiated.
 This will lead to increased enforcement costs for local governments as they respond to complaints.

-In closing, it appears to us that the only thing this bill will accomplish is to make the keeping of an intact pet an actionable offense, thereby creating a citable pool of owners of nearly 6 million dogs and cats.
-There is strong evidence to predict that it will increase shelter hold times and euthanasia rates in the state, diminish licensing compliance rates, increase enforcement costs due to complaints and cost the state of California somewhere between \$1 million and \$25 million.
+In closing, it appears to us that the only thing this bill will accomplish is to make the keeping of an intact pet an actionable offense, thereby creating a pool of potential offenders of more than 9.4 million people.
+There is strong evidence to predict that it will increase shelter intake, hold times and euthanasia rates in the state; lower licensing compliance rates, increase enforcement costs due to complaints and cost the state of California somewhere between \$1 million and \$34 million in the process.